Assessing the Impacts of Environmental Change on Plant Form and Function

 2015 - 2016

 To investigate the leaf morphological, anatomical, and functional changes associated with environmental change stressors, I conducted a greenhouse experiment and subjected aspen saplings to low-water or low-light availability.
-This work will soon be published in the journal Tree Physiology (currently in press, February 2017).

 (below) Plant physiological measurements require the necessary equipment.
 Osmometer on the left measures osmolality or osmolute potential, and a pH meter in the center for measuring pH.

-(above, left) Low-watered plants produce leaves with less area and increased density (thereby elevated mass) compared to well-watered plants that produce leaves (above, right) with greater area and reduced relative density (thereby reduced mass per area).
+2 & 3) Low-watered plants produce leaves with less area and increased density (thereby elevated mass) compared to well-watered plants that produce leaves (above, right) with greater area and reduced relative density (thereby reduced mass per area).
 Interestingly, these leaves were indifferent in cross sectional thickness, suggesting adequate acclimation to high light (under low-water availability) These leaves are the same age (give or take ~2 days of differential emergence -> ~2 months old)